 Every access or action is checked against a set of rules (policy) to decide whether it's allowed.
 Violations of the rules are logged and can generate notifications.

-Around 2008 Windows moved a little closer to MAC, but the design (MIC) is fundamentally wrong, since it uses levels of access rather than types.
+Around 2008 Windows moved a little closer to MAC, but Microsoft's design (MIC) is fundamentally not-MAC, since it uses levels of access rather than types.

 If MS Windows had MAC it wouldn't need ever-more numerous and complex (and fragile) defence mechanisms to attempt to compensate for its absence.
 Mechanisms which can often be bypassed.

 If a way is found to upload malware to a MAC-protected web server, the MAC rules for the web server prevent the malware being executed.
 In fact those rules prevent any file being executed.

 In July 2020 a serious MS Windows vulnerability was reported.
 Whereby the sending of certain data to a Windows DNS (Domain Name System) server made it possible to gain Domain Administrator privileges.

 An equivalent vulnerability on a MAC-enabled system does not enable privilege increase.
 Because the MAC rules for the DNS server prevent execution of any privilege-increasing software.

 We provide systems based on an Enterprise Linux.
 Its MAC subsystem is called SELinux, and it's enabled by default, and its policy is comprehensive.